 Over current protection (OCP) or over current protection devices (OCPD's) are sized to protect the wire not the devices they are powering.
 This is often misunderstood.
 You can always go smaller with OCP, than the wires ampacity rating, but ideally should not exceed the ampacity rating.
 The OCPD is there to prevent the wire from overheating, melting and starting a fire.

-This is NOT uncommon.
-Many builders undersized starting wire for many years and got away with it due to the short duration of starting circuits.
-Today most have come up closer to where they should be.
-A good example is the Universal M-25 as shipped on Catalina Yachts.
+This is actually not uncommon.
+Many builders undersized starting wire for many years and got away with it due to the short duration starting circuits are loaded for.
+Today most builders have come up closer to where they should be.
+A good example is the original Universal M-25 as shipped on Catalina Yachts.